chocolatey/cChoco/readme.md

 Build and Publishing
 ============================

-AppVeyor is used to package up the resource and publish to the Powershell Gallery (on successful build from master branch only).
+AppVeyor is used to package up the resource and publish to the Powershell Gallery (on successful build from a newly pushed tag only).

 The AppVeyor scripts do the following:
 - Test the resources using 'xDSCResourceDesigner'